codingismy11to7/zaneyos/FAQ.md

 ```

 You only need to copy the `monitor=` lines and paste them into the
-`variables.nix` file as described in the process above.
+`configuration.nix` file as described in the process above.

 Once you have that done.
 Run the command alias `fr` to build a new generation to
 make the chnages effective.